We Tried Google Ads for an Outdoor App. It Didn't Work.

 The install-to-trial drop

-We expected the funnel to leak; we did not expect it to leak this badly.
-Roughly one in three paid installs ever opened the app past the first screen, and only a fraction of those started a trial.
-Organic installs converted to trial at more than double the rate.
+We expected the funnel to leak; we didn’t expect it to leak this badly.
+A large share of paid installs never got past the first screen, and only a fraction of the rest started a trial.
+Organic installs converted to trial at a noticeably higher rate.
 The diagnosis was simple: paid users had no prior context for what we were, so the first thirty seconds had to do all of the persuasion work, and thirty seconds is not enough time to explain a niche outdoor tool to someone who showed up by accident.

 The trial-to-paid drop

-The trial-to-paid number was the most painful one to look at.
-Paid-acquired trialists converted to subscribers at a meaningfully lower rate than organic trialists, even after controlling for region and platform.
+Trial-to-paid was the most disappointing part to look at.
+Paid-acquired trialists converted to subscribers at a meaningfully lower rate than organic trialists.
 The pattern was consistent: people who came in cold treated the trial like a free utility, used it for a single trip, and let it expire without a thought.
 People who came in warm — through a recommendation or a write-up — were already pre-sold on the category and used the trial to confirm a decision they’d already made before downloading.

 Comparing the cohort to organic users

 When we lined the two cohorts up side by side, the gap was not subtle.
-Organic users opened the app more times per week, saved more waypoints, returned after the trial ended at a higher rate, and were dramatically more likely to leave a review or tell a friend.
+Organic users opened the app more often, saved more waypoints, returned after the trial ended at a higher rate, and were far more likely to leave a review or tell a friend.
 Paid users churned earlier, used fewer features, and rarely told anyone about us.
-The CAC math was bad on its own.
-The retention math made it worse, because every paid subscriber who lapsed was also a paid subscriber who never referred anyone.
+The acquisition-cost math was bad on its own.
+The retention math made it worse, because every paid subscriber who lapsed was also one who never referred anyone.
 Whatever paid acquisition was selecting for, it was not the kind of user who stays through a season.

 What we killed and when